-Authorize users with Auth0 · Cloudflare Workers docs
+Authorize users with Auth0

 https://my-auth.signalnerve.com, your Workers script will continue to authorize users, but when it comes time to return a response back to the user, the code will now make a request to

-my-auth.signalnerve.com, and, if you’ve set up the “edge state hydration” concept explored earlier in this tutorial, you’ll still receive the same user info in your HTML response as originally configured.
+my-auth.signalnerve.com, and, if you have set up the edge state hydration concept explored earlier in this tutorial

+, you will still receive the same user information in your HTML response as originally configured.

 - Configure your

-wrangler.tomlto associate your Workers script with a zone
+wrangler.tomlfile to associate your Workers script with a zone.

-wrangler.toml to deploy to workers.dev — make sure you read the Getting started linked above so you can understand how these approaches differ.
+*.workers.dev — make sure you review the Get started guide linked above so you can understand how these approaches differ.

-In particular, you’ll need to ensure that you have
+You will need to ensure that the

 zone_id and

-route keys in your
+route keys are defined in your

-workers_dev disabled.
+workers_dev key is disabled.
 You may also choose to entirely remove the

 [site] block from your

-wrangler.toml, which will stop
+wrangler.toml file, which will stop

 wrangler from uploading the contents of your project’s